 - Student-Run Initiatives - programs and a seminar series run by students.

 - Undergraduate Summer Internships - an opportunity for students to sharpen their research skills and enhance their graduate applications.

-First-year students in the Bioinformatics pathway, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program (BBC) participate in a series of weekly presentations on research interests from basic science faculty.
+First-year students in the Biological and Medical Informatics Graduate Program, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program participate in a series of weekly presentations on research interests from basic science faculty.
 The purpose is to acquaint new graduate students with research projects and opportunities in faculty laboratories.

-Graduate students in the Bioinformatics pathway, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program (BBC) take advantage of a weekly seminar series that has in the past focused on molecular and cellular structure and interactions between molecules.
+Graduate students in the Biological and Medical Informatics Graduate Program, Biophysics Graduate Program, and Chemistry and Chemical Biology Graduate Program take advantage of a weekly seminar series that has in the past focused on molecular and cellular structure and interactions between molecules.
 Outstanding speakers from leading laboratories in the U.S. and abroad present, and students have the opportunity to meet with them on an informal basis over lunch.

-The Integrative Program in Quantitative Biology (Bioinformatics and Biophysics) holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.
+The Biophysics Graduate Program holds a one to two-day retreat off campus in San Francisco in the spring during which fourth-year students from both programs present their research.

 Mel Jones Reception